VBA Cells in Excel: Select, Get, Count, Format, Copy-Paste, etc.

 End Sub

 • After running the code, you will see an input box asking for the specified range.
-Here I have selected the cell range E6:E15.
+We selected the cell range E6:E15.

 Selecting range for extracting notes

-• After selecting the specified range and clicking on OK, we will see the notes in a new column like it is in the below image.
+• After selecting the specified range and clicking on OK, the notes will appear in a new column, as in the image below.

 notes extracted from a column using VBA Cells